 If you have interest or expertise in a particular area and a desire to volunteer, Chatham Borough needs you!
 Please consider volunteering and supporting your community.

 Chatham Emergency Squad

-Individuals interested in joining the Chatham Emergency Squad as a full-fledged member, should visit the Chatham Emergency Squad webpage for information.
+Individuals interested in joining the Chatham Emergency Squad should visit the Chatham Emergency Squad webpage for information.
 Send an email to the Squad’s Personnel Vice President to express your interest in joining the squad.
 Download the Chatham Emergency Squad Membership Application

 Chatham Borough Volunteer Fire Department

 Individuals interested in joining the Chatham Borough Volunteer Fire Department should visit the Chatham Borough Volunteer Fire Department webpage for more information.
 The application process for volunteering with the Chatham Borough Volunteer Fire Department starts with sending an email to the Fire Chief at email@example.com and expressing your interest in joining the Fire Department.

 Please consider serving on any of the public bodies listed below.
 Submit a completed Volunteer Application Form to the Borough Clerk’s office at firstname.lastname@example.org or stop by Borough Hall.
 Visit the Boards & Commissions webpage to learn more about these volunteer opportunities.
 After you submit your application, you will be contacted.

 - Board of Health

 - Economic Development Advisory Committee